duanzhiihao/RAPiD/README.md

 # RAPiD
-This repository is the official PyTorch implementation of the following paper:
+This repository is the official PyTorch implementation of the following paper.
+Our code can reproduce the **training** and **testing** results reported in the paper.

 **RAPiD: Rotation-Aware People Detection in Overhead Fisheye Images** <br />
 [Paper: publishing soon] [[Project page](http://vip.bu.edu/projects/vsns/cossy/fisheye/rapid/)]

-Our code can reproduce the **training** and **testing** results reported in the paper.

 ## Installation
 **Requirements**: